 Students who are going to take an introductory calculus course (MATH 122Q, 130, or 141Q) are required to take the online math placement test.
 They will be allowed to enroll in the calculus course only if their score on the placement test shows that they are adequately prepared to begin the course.
 Students who want or need to take calculus but are not adequately prepared will have the option of enrolling in a non-credit online review course to enhance their skills.

 The test consists of 25 questions and there is a 30 minute time limit once you begin.
 Directions for taking the test are provided at the bottom of the following web page: Math Placement Test.

 The Math Placement Coordinator will review you exam score and add a note to the bottom of the Degree Audit in your My Stetson account.
 The note will say one of the following things:

-Students who receive credit for MATH 141P because of adequate scores on AP, IB, or AICE exams will be allowed to register for additional calculus courses even if they do not do well on the Math Placement Exam.
-They should be aware that the exam is showing weak areas in their preparation which may lead to difficulties in the class, and it is strongly recommended that they review those areas before proceeding.
+Students who receive credit for MATH 141P because of adequate scores on AP, IB, or AICE exams will be allowed to register for additional calculus courses even if they do not do well on the Math Placement Test.
+They should be aware that the test is showing weak areas in their preparation which may lead to difficulties in the class, and it is strongly recommended that they review those areas before proceeding.